andyatkinson/presentations/pgconfnyc2025/pgconf2025.md

   <div class="active">Optimizing</div>
 </div>

-## Partitioning and multi-tenancy
+## 🍕 #6 Partitioning and Multi-tenancy

-- Opens up "detachment" (`detach concurrently`) of unneeded tenant data, less resource intensive than deleting rows
+- Partitioned tables can be "detached" (`DETACH CONCURRENTLY`) which is a less resource intensive way to delete rows compared with `DELETE` operations
+- Let's store supplier data in their own partition, imaginging we have < 1000 suppliers
-- When suppliers leave the platform, we can automatically detach and archive their data
+- When suppliers leave the platform, we detach their partition, archive the data, then drop the partition

 DEMO